top of page

 0019_KAPLAN, Jayne_07282015_MagdalenaPhotography-P.jpg

-Jayne trained under Rhyll Kennell at the National Theatre Ballet School in Victoria and later with Anne Wooliams at The Victorian College of The Arts.
-Between 1982 and 1984 she undertook further studies with the Australian Ballet School and won the Lucy Saranova and Dame Peggy van Praagh awards.
+Jayne trained under Rhyl Kennell at the National Theatre Ballet School in Victoria and later with Anne Woolliams at The Victorian College of The Arts.
+Between 1982 and 1984 she undertook further studies with the Australian Ballet School and won the Lucie Saronova and Dame Peggy van Praagh awards.
 During this time, Jayne toured with the Dancers Company to regional areas.

-Since retiring from dancing in 1993 Jayne has been involved with the Cecchetti Society, teaching, adjudicating and performing guest roles with The Australian Ballet.
-Jayne currently coaches and teaches at Glen Iris School of Dance .
+Since retiring from dancing in 1993 Jayne has been involved with the Cecchetti Ballet Australia, teaching, adjudicating and performing guest roles with The Australian Ballet.
+Jayne currently coaches and teaches at Glen Iris School of Dance.

 Simon Dow